Best Easter egg deals 2025: Save on Lindt, Cadbury and more

-Whether you’re a chocoholic or wanting to stock up on gifts ahead of Easter, these deals will help you save
+Whether you’re a chocoholic or want to stock up on gifts ahead of Easter, now’s the time to save

-There’s something special about Easter eggs.
-We don’t know what makes them so addictive, but we plan on stocking up as many as possible while we have the chance.
-While Easter is not until 21 April this year, it’s always helpful to shop in advance - it prevents the disappointment of a barren aisle where only the chocolate dregs are left.

-We’re excited to see that Easter eggs have genuinely improved this year.
-Supermarkets are finally nailing it with their own brand flavours, while luxury chocolatiers and high street boutiques such as Hotel Chocolat impress with high-quality chocolate.
+Easter eggs have improved this year.
+Supermarkets are finally nailing it with their own brand flavours (think Waitrose’s croissant Easter egg), while luxury chocolatiers and high street boutiques such as Hotel Chocolat impress with high-quality chocolate.
 Household favourites like Cadbury, Kinder and Mars continue to go from strength to strength.

-If, like us, you are looking to beat the rush, you can save yourself some cash on fantastic Easter egg deals right now.
-We’ve even done the hard work for you and compiled a list of the best offers out there.
+If, like us, you are looking to save yourself some money, you’ll be pleased to hear that there are some impressive Easter egg deals.
+And we’ve even done the hard work for you, compiling a list of the best offers out there.
 In our list, we’ve thought about all tastes and price points – classic milk, caramels, nutty chocolate, vegan choices and even options fit for a family egg hunt.
-But just like an egg hunt, you need to be fast - these deals won’t be around for long.
+But just like an egg hunt, you need to be fast – these deals won’t be around for long.

 The best Easter egg deals for April 2025 are: